senaki/Symmetric_Matrix_eigenval_Calc/README.md

-# Symmetric matrix eigenvalue calculation with Jacobi's method.
+# Symmetric matrix eigenvalues calculation with Jacobi's method.

 Implementation of eigenvalues calculation of symmetric matrices with Jacobi's method.
 * Matrix is read from a text input file *inputfile*